Knutsford: Roads

-Knutsford has excellent access to the motorway network, with junctions to the M6 (J19) and M56 (J7) motorways.
-However, this can also have disadvantages as the A50 which runs through Knutsford town centre follows a similar route to the M6 between Warrington and Stoke-on-Trent; this means that if the M6 is closed, due to an accident or roadworks, then a large volume of traffic transfers to the A50 and causes major traffic jams in Knutsford.
+Knutsford has excellent access to the motorway network, with junctions to the M6 (J19) and M56 (J7) motorways nearby.
+However, this can also have disadvantages as the A50, which runs through Knutsford town centre, follows a similar route to the M6 between Warrington and Stoke-on-Trent; this means that if the M6 is closed, due to an accident or roadworks, then a large volume of traffic transfers to the A50 and causes major traffic jams in Knutsford.